ben-wes/pd-simplex/README.md

 ~~~

 ## Usage
 * the left inlet expects a multichannel signal with up to 4 dimensions for the noise sampling position.
+The noise algorithm (and therefore its performance) is selected according to the number of channels.
-* the right inlet can be used to control the persistence value with a signal
+* the right inlet can be used to control the persistence value with a signal (or float inputs).
+* the output is the sampled noise in signal rate.

-### Creation args
+#### Creation args
-* optional `-n` flag at the beginning activates normalization of the octaves' sum to keep values in the `[-1..1]` range
+* optional `-n` flag at the beginning activates normalization of the octaves' sum to keep values in the [-1..1] range
 * first numerical argument sets the number of octaves (defaults to 1)
-* second numerical argument sets the persistence (while right inlet is not connected)
+* second numerical argument sets initial persistence (defaults to 0.5)

-### Messages
+#### Messages
 * `[seed <int>(` generates different (deterministic) permutation tables for the simplex function
 * `[normalize 0/1(` (de)activates normalization
 * `[octaves <int>(` dynamically changes the number of octaves

+## Additional information
+#### Octaves
+In case of more than 1 octave, downscaled versions of the noise space are added to the value of the first octave.
+This downscaling is applied by multiplying the coordinate with `2^(octave-1)` - for example:
+* coordinate (-1, 3) samples from (-2, 6) for the 2nd octave since `2^(2-1) = 2`
+* coordinate (-1, 3) samples from (-4, 12) for the 3rd octave since `2^(3-1) = 4`

+#### Persistence
+The persistence value determines the influence of each successive octave on the final output.
+It is a multiplier applied to each octave’s amplitude.
+Lower persistence values cause the amplitudes to decrease rapidly with each octave, leading to a smoother noise pattern.
+Conversely, higher persistence values maintain stronger amplitudes in higher octaves, resulting in more detailed and rougher patterns - for example:
+* for a persistence of 0.5, the octave's amplitudes will be `1, 0.5, 0.25, 0.125, 0.0625, ...`
+* for a persistence of 0.9, the octave's amplitudes will be `1, 0.9, 0.81, 0.729, 0.6561, ...`

+If normalization is activated (via message or creation argument), the sum of all octaves' amplitude gets normalized to 1.